-Stephen Harrison Director
+Stephen Harrison

+Director

-26 September 2023 Sydney
+25 September 2024 Sydney

-Auditor's Independence Declaration under section 307C of the Corporations Act 2001
+Auditor's Independence Declaration under Section 307C of the Corporations Act 2001

-To the Directors of Omega Oil & Gas Limited
+To the Directors of Omega Oil and Gas Limited

-As auditor for the audit of Omega Oil & Gas Limited for the year ended 30 June 2023, I declare that, to the best of my knowledge and belief, there have been:
+As auditor for the audit of Omega Oil and Gas Limited for the year ended 30 June 2024, I declare that, to the best of my knowledge and belief, there have been:

-- (a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- (i) no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - (ii) no contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in relation to Omega Oil & Gas Limited and the entity it controlled during the financial year.
+This declaration is in respect of Omega Oil and Gas Limited and the entities it controlled during the year.